mutaieric8/CLMS/README.md

 8. **Conclusion**

 In conclusion, I have been able to get insights about the significance of getting accurate KYCs for our clients.
+I have learnt that the biggest impediment to application of data science and ML in industries is the lack of enough data to do so.
+Most data is unclean.
 From the model I built, it was evident that some KYCs were not captured correctly.
 I will be able to give a data informed advice to our management on the need to tighten rules on better data processing.
 We shall also embark on data cleanup exercise.